midobal/dockerfiles/opennmt-py/README.md

 docker build -t opennmt-py .
 ```

+Note: This image uses Cuda 11.
+If you need to use Cuda 10, build the image using [this Dockerfile](cuda10/Dockerfile) instead.

 ## Run
 For simplicity, we are going to assume that we have a folder `data` in which to store both the dataset and the models and that it is located in `$(pwd)`.
 This folder contains the following structure: